-A review of last night's "Parenthood" coming up just as soon as you're in my radius...
+A review of tonight's "Parenthood" season premiere coming up just as soon as you're in my radius...

 Have at it.

 A review of the "Parks and Recreation" season 6 premiere coming up just as soon as I build a scarecrow replica of you...

 I have left the hospital, which makes this the first Firewall & Iceberg Podcast to be recorded in relative privacy in a couple of weeks.
 (I wasn't up for posting about the last two, but you can find them on Dan's blog here and here.)
 In this one, Dan and I tackle the rest of the notable premiere week premieres (some briefly, some at length), including my pick for the fall's best new show, and we dip into the mailbag to discuss the splitting of the final "Mad Men" season.

 As always, you can subscribe to The Firewall & Iceberg Podcast over at the iTunes Store, where you can also rate us and comment on us.
 Or you can always follow our RSS Feed, download the MP3 file or stream it on Dan's blog.